rgavigan/chess/online/README.md

 * ****Networking**: Allows any SSH/HTTP/HTTPS inbound traffic

 ### Managing AWS Compute Resources With CDK
-The Chess Application is being migrated to run on an AWS EC2 Instance.
 To improve automation of managing this instance and related resources (VPC, Subnets, Security Group, etc.), AWS CDK is used with TypeScript.

 [The EC2 Instance is created here](https://github.com/rgavigan/portfolio-cdk/blob/main/lib/ec2-stack.ts).
 For instructions on how to run and deploy the CDK, view the [README](https://github.com/rgavigan/portfolio-cdk/blob/main/README.md).
 * **OS**: Amazon Linux 2023